I'm an abstract landscape painter who uses natural materials to tell a story of the land.

 Natalie completed Falmouth University foundation in 1994 but life events meant she couldn’t pursue her formal training.
 In 2007/8 she had an intense period of creating and selling work to support her practice and after a radical overhaul to her life in 2018 started building herself a career as an artist alongside her health professional role as a chiropractor.
 She is now a full-time artist living and working in Cornwall.

 She recently completed 2 years of study with the Newlyn Art School which has consolidated her ideas and interests and given her tools to be rigorous in her critical thinking.
+She is now a guest tutor at the St Ives School of Painting, School of Outdoor Art and runs her own classes in Bude.

 Current collaborations: